kamlendras/ueats-web/README.md

 # Our algorithm is based on scientific research studies .

 # Also by using ueats you are not destroying the planet because our official suppliers don't use plastic to ship food items, however as Ueats is decentralized .
 It is recommended for you to check your own supplier .

+🚁 Contribute
+Contributions are always welcome, if you want any features, performance improvements please open an issue or make a folk and give a PR.